PsychoUranium/CowinTracker/README.md

 # CowinTracker
-For range of pincodes, get the prompt notification on whatsapp for available COVID vaccination slots
+With range of pincodes, get the prompt notification on whatsapp/monitor available COVID vaccination slots

 # OS/Platform
 Linux